EVondrus/SnapSortAI/README.md

 - **Hypothesis 3**:
   - Data augmentation (e.g., rotating, flipping, zooming) will enhance model accuracy by at least 5%.

-### Validation Process
+## Validation Process

-- **Accuracy**: Overall model correctness.
-- **Precision & Recall**: Precision indicates correct predictions, while recall shows the number of true positives.
+### Accuracy

+- **Overall Model Correctness**: The primary validation metric used for this model is accuracy, which measures the ratio of correctly predicted instances to the total instances.

+### Future Considerations

+While the current validation focuses on accuracy, incorporating additional metrics such as precision, recall, and F1 score could provide deeper insights into model performance:

+- **Precision**: Indicates the correctness of positive predictions.
+- **Recall**: Measures how well the model identifies true positive instances.
-- **F1-Score**: Combines precision and recall into a single metric for balanced evaluation.
+- **F1 Score**: Balances precision and recall into a single metric, especially useful for imbalanced datasets.

-- **Comparison**: Models with and without data augmentation and regularization will be compared.
+Implementing these metrics in future iterations will enhance the model evaluation and help guide improvements.

 ### Success Metrics